 Law studies at the University of Geneva between (2007-2012).
 Trainee lawyer at Bürgisser Avocats (2015-2017).
 Admitted to the Geneva Bar (2017).

 Former jurist to a trade union, former lawyer at legal protection insurances firms, and former executive within Geneva’s cantonal administration.

 His main practices areas are private labour law, public service law (communal, cantonal, and federal administration employees, as well as independent public institutions), social and private insurance law, and criminal law (including traffic law).

 Also practices in the areas of administrative law, immigration law and adult protection law.

 Judge assessor at the social insurances Chamber of the Court of Justice in Geneva since 2019.
 Also acts as conflict mediator.
 In this field, he holds a CAS in conflict mediation (2021) and is currently taking a DAS with a specialisation in family mediation.

 Me KERELEZOV joined the firm in October 2021 and has been an associate since April 2022.

 Languages: French, Italian, English

 BA and MA in Law from the University of Geneva.

-Judicial internship in a Geneva law firm.
+Assistant within a Geneva law firm.